isaiahstjohn/flashbang/README.md

 Inline code can be marked with backticks.
 If a `:Lang` directive is present in the file's header, the code will be assumed to be in that language.
-Multi-line comments can be marked with triple backticks as in GitHub Flavored Markdown.
+Multi-line code blocks can be marked with triple backticks as in GitHub Flavored Markdown.

 ### Labels